Skip to main content

 PermissionWhat it allows

-adminFull control: read, write, and manage entitlements for other users in the namespace (implies read and write)
+adminFull control: read, write, and manage entitlements for other users (implies read and write)

 Namespaces in CALM Hub use . as a separator to express parent/child relationships: